finternet/lzscript/README.md

 lzscript
 ========

 This is another lazy script loader.
 Why you need another lazy script loader?
 Well, you don't need it, but we need it :) so we made it and now sharing it with you.
-Who knows, maybe it will help you also.
+Who knows, maybe it will help you also (This code inspired by the [$script](https://github.com/ded/script.js) written by Dustin Diaz.
+Thanks Dustin!).

 What lzscript does?
 ===================